 The best method to shift a company’s cultural focus towards high-quality software is to establish a repeatable workflow with metrics for any team member who is undertaking quality improvements.
 It’s important to find a middle-ground of allowance.
 Don’t be too lenient allowing buggy code.
 Don’t be too strict preventing a new version from ever being released.
 These workflows must be appropriate and take into account the circumstances of your organization and product.

 It would not be prudent to try and achieve 100% code coverage on an application that has existed for decades.
 Instead, put this cultural shift into place by performing completeness testing for all new code additions.
 The code can then be peer-reviewed and tested for correctness.
 In many cases, doing something is a step better than those who do nothing to improve their code quality.
 It is also important to show team members tangible results of this new effort as overall issue counts should move down.
-This also gives QA teams more time for deeper, more efficient, and more comprehensive testing, improving software-quality even further.
+This also gives QA teams more time for deeper, more efficient, and more comprehensive testing, improving your development of high software quality even further.

 Test automation for high-quality software

-Another way to take the pressure off of your QA team is to implement some level of test automation.
+Another way to take the pressure off of your QA team is to implement some level of test automation (more: How to test like Google using test automation).
 Often, organizations perform testing periodically via manual processes rather than constantly and automatically.
 Alongside this, similarly to different coding styles, each developer can implement their own testing methodology rather than operating through an organization-wide platform created for testing.
 This creates a disconnect between the piece of new code and the master branch.
 It also creates a time lag between when a bug is introduced to the code base and when it is found.
 The longer the bug lies buried under newer code additions or hacks on top of the original issue, the more difficult it becomes to fix.
-Automated testing catches these issues before they are merged.
+Automated testing, e.g. with VectorCast catches these issues before they are merged.